Burquitlam (electoral district)

-Burquitlam was a provincial electoral district for the Legislative Assembly of British Columbia, Canada from 2001 to 2009.
+Burquitlam was a provincial electoral district for the Legislative Assembly of British Columbia, Canada, from 2001 to 2009.

 Demographics

 Geography

 The area of the Burquitlam riding included parts of both Burnaby and Coquitlam in the eastern suburbs of Vancouver.
 The riding straddled the border between the two cities.

-History

-Member of Legislative Assembly
+Member of the Legislative Assembly

-Its only MLA was Harry Bloy, a former president of a local telecommunications company.
+Its only member of the Legislative Assembly (MLA) was Harry Bloy, a former president of a local telecommunications company.
 He was elected in 2001 and 2005, as a member of the British Columbia Liberal Party.